bruno-ruotolo/DrivenPass/README.md

 ## How to Run

-You can use the api in two ways, cloning this repository or testing with our deploy running on Heroku
+You can use this API in two ways, cloning this repository or testing with our deploy running on Heroku

 To clone the project, run the following command: